 Gather as many images around these topics as you can.
 Think of this as a visual brainstorming session, so grab anything that catches your eye without second guessing your choices (just yet).
-Inspiration can be found almost everywhere: be it illustrations, graphic design books, cinematography, historical references, a look at another design portfolio, graphic design movies or packaging design, so open your mind and eyes to the endless possibilities.
+Inspiration can be found almost everywhere: be it illustrations, graphic design books, graphic design magazines, cinematography, historical references, a look at another design portfolio, graphic design movies or packaging design, so open your mind and eyes to the endless possibilities.

 For the mood board of a sushi restaurant, for example, it would make perfect sense to include photos of delicious-looking sushi rolls.
 But ideas that are less directly-related, such as woodblock prints of cherry blossom, the intricate patterns of Japanese porcelain or photographs of terraced rice fields can enhance your mood board and paint a richer picture.